AdobeDocs/journey-optimizer-b2b.en/help/user/buying-groups/solution-interests.md

    The tab provides an inventory list of all existing solution interests.
 It provides information as _[!UICONTROL Name]_, _[!UICONTROL Roles template]_, _[!UICONTROL Buying group creation jobs]_, _[!UICONTROL Last updated on]_, _[!UICONTROL Updated by]_, _[!UICONTROL Created on]_, and _[!UICONTROL Created by]_ in column format.

    The list is sorted by the _[!UICONTROL Last updated on]_ column by default.
-Click the column title in the header to toggle the sort bewteen descending and ascending.
+Click the column title in the header to toggle the sort between descending and ascending.

 ## View and delete buying group jobs

 From the _[!UICONTROL Solution interest]_ tab, the **[!UICONTROL Buying group creation jobs]** column displays the count of jobs created for each solution interest.
 The number is a link and clicking it opens a dialog that displays the list of jobs created for the solution interest.

 ![Buying group jobs for solution interest](assets/buying-group-jobs-for-solution-interest.png){width="700" zoomable="yes"}